Title: Girl's Best FriendAuthor:

 The bump moved to the outside of her arm and with a sick squelching noise, a spine made of some unknown crystalline pink substance slid out of her flesh.
 Kennedy's eyes widened as she stared at it.
 While her birth mother's transmorph form didn't have spines and was clear… well, her birth mother had a diamond transmorph form to begin with.
 Was it possible that Willow's spell had inadvertently activated her secondary mutation instead of turning her into a Slayer?

-Kennedy reached out with her mind, searching for her mother's presence, but the pervasive buzzing of the Hellmouth had still yet to fade and she couldn't even cross the few yards to Willow, much less across the country to New York.
+Kennedy reached out with her mind, searching for her mother's presence, but the pervasive buzzing of the Hellmouth had still yet to fade and she could barely manage to cross the few yards to where Willow and her friends were standing, much less across the country to New York.
 Fuck.
 She didn't want the others to know about her, but given that Giles was her only link to either her adoptive parents or her birth mother, she didn't really have a choice.
 Taking a step toward him, Kennedy grimaced and collapsed to her knees as hot spikes of pain sprung up all through her body.
 "Giles!"

 "What… oh my."
 Kennedy heard more than saw as the group's sole Watcher came running her way as she remained crouched on the ground, the rest of the 'Scoobies' not far behind.
 "My word, Kennedy, are you all right?
 If you were hurt, you should have said something before and we would have-"